 Keep a medical notebook.

 This is a big one.
 It’s easy to forget any worries or questions you may have for your physician.
-Write down any questions or thoughts you want to discuss with your physician in your notebook.
+In your notebook, write down any questions or thoughts you want to discuss with your physician.
 Keep it in your purse to help you remember those topics during your next appointment.

 Request labs before your next appointment.

-Tell your physician you suspect fibromyalgia and request any labs that can be conducted prior to your next visit.
+Tell your physician you suspect fibromyalgia and request any labs that can be conducted before your next visit.
 This will cut out one to four weeks of waiting.

 Keep a food journal.

-There are many foods that aggravate fibromyalgia symptoms.
+Many foods aggravate fibromyalgia symptoms.
 These foods include dairy, gluten, sugar, nightshade vegetables (eggplant, peppers, tomatoes, potatoes), simple carbs, and caffeine.
-Cut these foods out of your diet for one week and note any changes.
+Cut these foods from your diet for one week and note any changes.
 Reintroduce one type of food back into your diet one week at a time.
 Track any changes.
 Noting these changes will reaffirm which foods affect your pain levels and will help you during the healing process.

 Read more about the elimination diet.